openguild-labs/polkadot-knowledge-map/README.md

 * Phala Network [core blockchain repo](https://github.com/Phala-Network/phala-blockchain)
 * [Frontend UI repo](https://github.com/Phala-Network/js-sdk)
 * Phala on [Discord](https://discord.com/invite/myBmQu5) - Welcome to join #dev channels on their Discord server if you have any questions.

+## AI Agents in Ajuna and Phala Integration 🤖

+Ajuna is a decentralized gaming platform built on Polkadot, and Phala Network provides privacy-preserving computation, making it ideal for integrating AI Agents into games.
+This track will guide you through building AI Agents on Ajuna using Phala’s confidential computing technology.

+### Why Integrate AI Agents with Ajuna and Phala?

+- **Confidential Computing:** Phala’s TEE (Trusted Execution Environment) allows AI computations to be done privately, ensuring game logic and AI behaviors are not exposed or tampered with.
+- **Scalability:** By leveraging Polkadot's interoperability and Phala’s secure off-chain computation, AI agents can be more scalable and efficient.
+- **True Ownership:** Integrating AI with NFTs allows for unique, evolving digital assets that players truly own.

+### Key Resources for Building AI Agents:

+1. **Phala Developer Documentation:**
+   - [Phala Network Developer Documentation](https://wiki.phala.network/en-us/build/developer/intro/) - Start with the basics of Phala Network’s architecture and how to build on it.
+   - [AI Agent Tutorial](https://wiki.phala.network/en-us/build/developer/ai-agent-tutorial/) - A step-by-step guide to building AI Agents using Phala's confidential computing.

+2. **Ajuna SDK:**
+   - [Ajuna SDK Documentation](https://docs.ajuna.io/) - Use this toolkit to integrate AI Agents into Ajuna-based games.
+   - [Ajuna GitHub Repository](https://github.com/AjunaNetwork) - Access SDKs, tools, and examples to build and manage decentralized games.

+3. **Confidential AI Computing with Phala:**
+   - [Phala Confidential Computing](https://wiki.phala.network/en-us/build/developer/confidential-computing/) - Learn how Phala's TEE works and how to leverage it for secure AI computation.
+   - [Phala GitHub Repository](https://github.com/Phala-Network) - Explore codebases and examples on integrating confidential AI computations.

+4. **Combining AI Agents with NFTs:**
+   - [Unique Network SDK](https://docs.unique.network/build/sdk/getting-started.html) - Use this SDK to create NFTs that can be controlled or influenced by AI Agents.
+   - [Creating and Managing NFTs](https://docs.unique.network/build/nfts/introduction.html) - Learn how to integrate AI-driven behaviors into NFTs for more dynamic in-game assets.

+5. **Community and Support:**
+   - [Ajuna Discord](https://discord.gg/ajuna) - Join the community for support and discussions on integrating AI with gaming.
+   - [Phala Discord](https://discord.com/invite/myBmQu5) - Engage with Phala developers to troubleshoot and optimize AI Agents.

+6. **Workshops and Tutorials:**
+   - **Phala x Ajuna Workshop:** Participate in joint workshops to learn about integrating AI into decentralized games.
+   - **YouTube Learning Sessions:** Watch recorded sessions and tutorials on [Ajuna's YouTube channel](https://www.youtube.com/channel/UCB7PbjuZLEba_znc7mEGNgw) and [Phala's YouTube channel](https://www.youtube.com/c/PhalaNetwork).

+### Practical Use Cases:

+- **AI-Driven NPCs:** Create non-player characters that evolve based on player interactions and confidential AI computations.
+- **Dynamic In-Game Economy:** Use AI to manage in-game resources, economies, and NPC behaviors based on real-time data.
+- **Personalized Gaming Experiences:** Leverage AI to adapt the game environment and challenges to individual player styles.

+### Next Steps:

+- Start experimenting with AI integration in your Ajuna game using the provided resources.
+- Reach out to community support channels for any technical assistance.
+- Share your AI-driven game projects with the Polkadot and Phala communities for feedback and collaboration.

 ### Tanssi Network 💃